-Video encoding is a process for making video files smaller through compression.
-There are a variety of handy uses for this: when converting analog recordings to digital forms, when you want to send a video taken with your phone, and when you want to make videos playable over the internet.
-The majority of video encoding services today are for video consumption via the web.
+Video encoding is a process for making video files smaller using compression.
+The majority of video encoding services today are used for video consumption via the web.

 You may see the term “transcoding” used interchangeably with “encoding.”
 Transcoding is the process of decoding (decompressing) from one codec then encoding (compressing) it into another.
 Encoding on its own really only happens when the video is first captured, from light into something digital.
 Otherwise, you're usually transcoding from one format to another.
 So even though most people call it just encoding, they’re referring to the latter part of transcoding.

 We mentioned a few use cases above but mainly, encoding makes viewing video over the internet possible.
 Uncompressed video files are so large that they could never fit on a DVD, Blu Ray disk, or be streamed over your home internet connection.
 For example, uncompressed video can have a data rate between 3,000 and 12,000 Mbps.
 For comparison, the average home internet connection in the USA is only 18Mbps, yet, because of encoding, you can still stream a great looking HD movie over that connection.

 However, it's a little more complicated than simply encoding one input file and one output file.
 To deliver a great user experience across a variety of internet connections, you actually need to encode the input file to many different output files at different resolutions and compression rates.
 This approach is referred to as encoding for adaptive bitrate, or ABR.

 - Deliver the best video performance given a variety of variables.